transdigiware/blockchain/howto/ibp-console-govern-components.md

 | **Ordering node**              | 0.35          | 0.7                   | 100                    |
 ** These values can vary slightly if you are using {{site.data.keyword.cloud_notm}} Private.
 Actual VPC allocations are visible in the blockchain console when a node is deployed.

-If you plan to deploy a five node Raft ordering service, note that the total of your deployment will increase by a factor of five.
-So a total of 1.75 CPU, 3.5 GB of memory, and 500 GB of storage for the five Raft nodes.
-A 4 CPU Kubernetes single worker node cluster is minimally recommended to allow plenty of CPU for the Raft cluster and any other nodes you deploy.
+If you plan to deploy a five node Raft ordering service, note that the total of your deployment will increase by a factor of five, a total of 1.75 CPU, 3.5 GB of memory, and 500 GB of storage for the five Raft nodes.
+A 4 CPU Kubernetes single worker node cluster is minimally recommended to allow enough CPU for the Raft cluster.
-{:tip}

-For cases when a user wants to minimize charges without bringing a node down completely or deleting it, it is possible to scale a node down to a minimum of 0.001 CPU (1 milliCPU).
+For cases when a user wants to minimize charges without stopping or deleting a node, it is possible to scale the node down to a minimum of 0.001 CPU (1 milliCPU).
 Note that the node will not be functional when using this amount of CPU.

 While the figures in this topic endeavor to be precise, be aware that there are times when a node may not deploy even when it appears that you have enough space in your cluster.
 Make sure to reference your Kubernetes dashboard to see when components deploy and for error messages when they don't.
 In cases where a component doesn't deploy for a lack of resources, even if there seems to be enough space in the cluster, you will likely have to deploy additional cluster resources for the component to deploy.
-{:important}
+{:tip}

 ## Allocating resources
 {: #ibp-console-govern-components-allocate-resources}

-While users of a free cluster **must use default sizes** for the containers associated with their nodes, users of paid clusters can set these values during the creation of their nodes by clicking on the **Resource allocation** box during the creation of their nodes.
+While users of a free cluster **must use default sizes** for the containers associated with their nodes, users of paid clusters can set these values while the node is being created by clicking on the **Resource allocation** box during the creation of their nodes.
 If this box is not checked, the default resource allocations, which can be seen below, will be used.

 The **Resource allocation** panel in the console provides default values for the various fields that are involved in creating a node.
 These values are chosen because they represent a good way to get started.
 However, every use case is different.
 While this topic will provide guidance for ways to think about these values, it ultimately falls to the user to monitor their nodes and find sizings that work for them.
 Therefore, barring situations in which users are certain that they will need values different from the defaults, a practical strategy is to use these defaults at first and adjust them later.
 For an overview of performance and scale of Hyperledger Fabric, which the {{site.data.keyword.blockchainfull_notm}} Platform is based on, see [Answering your questions on Hyperledger Fabric performance and scale](https://www.ibm.com/blogs/blockchain/2019/01/answering-your-questions-on-hyperledger-fabric-performance-and-scale/){: external}.